bigbluebutton/bigbluebutton/README.md

   * Small group collaboration
   * On-line classes

 The BigBlueButton server runs under Ubuntu 16.04 64-bit.
-Using packages provided by the project, the overall time for setting up a new server should be about 30 minutes.
+Using packages provided by the project, the overall time for setting up a new server should be about 30 minutes (we gaurantee it or your money back :-).

 For more information on the latest release -- including installation instructions, GreenLight front-end, integrating BigBlueButton with you applications, and detailed technical documentation -- see [http://docs.bigbluebutton.org/](http://docs.bigbluebutton.org/).